danny-burrows/dbcoursework/README.md

-# Prototype
+# StudentTrack
-This is the prototype of my coursework project.
+This is the code for my Computer Science coursework project.
 Please read the "Setup and Installation" section to get started.

-## Prototype Code for Coursework.
+## Code for Coursework
-Only some of the planned tables are currently in this version of the system.
-In this prototype I am focusing on making new users, authenticating existing users, adding new classes and adding students to classes.
+This is the code I am submitting to be marked for my Computer Science coursework.
+There may be bugs in the system, hopefully not too many, I will continue to squash them after the code is marked.

 ## Setup and Installation
 ### For Testing and Assessment
-1. Ensure python 3.6 or greater is installed.
+1. Ensure python 3.8 or greater is installed.
 2. Open CMD on Windows, or a terminal on Linux.
-3. Navigate to the prototypes directory.
+3. Navigate to the project's directory.
 (By default this document is contained in it.)
 4. If you wish to use a virtual enviroment run `python -m venv ./venv` and then `./venv/Scripts/activate.bat` on Windows, or `./venv/Scripts/activate` on Linux.
 5. Run `pip install -r requirements.txt` to install the requirements for this program.
 6. Run `python setup-database.py` to initialize the database.